Asia-Pacific: Overview of antitrust regimes

 The SAMR is part of the recent attempt to modernise the Chinese Anti-Monopoly Law ("AML").
 In November 2020, SAMR published its draft Antitrust Guidelines for the Platform Economy Industry ("Platform Guidelines") for consultation, reflecting its aim to increase antitrust enforcement in the digital sector.
 After revisions were made to the draft guidelines, on 7 February 2021, the final Platform Guidelines were published.
 The Platform Guidelines, which expressly refer to the AML, provide guidance on monopolistic behaviours in the digital platform sector and how to achieve compliance with the provisions in the AML.

 In January 2020, the SAMR released for public comment draft amendments to the AML, which include a broader definition of abuse of dominance, aimed at keeping up with the digitalisation of the economy.
-The National People's Congress of the People's Republic of China (the "NPC") announced on 20 October 2021 that a revised draft of the AML had been submitted to the NPC's standing committee.
-It was announced that the revised draft is aimed at improving anti-monopoly-related systems and increasing penalties for monopolistic behaviours.
+The National People's Congress of the People's Republic of China (the "NPC") announced on 20 October 2021 that a revised draft of the AML had been submitted to the NPC's standing committee and will hopefully be rolled out in the year of 2022.

 China has also been making efforts in issuing antitrust guidelines on specific priority realms to enhance legal certainty and transparency, as well as to promote competition advocacy.
 For instance, the Antitrust Compliance Guidelines of Undertakings and the Oversees Antitrust Compliance Guidelines of Undertakings ware released in September 2020 and November 2021 respectively.
 The Antitrust Guidelines in the Area of Active Pharmaceutical Ingredients was released in November 2021.